 When Should I Drive with My Baby?

 Some babies will do better in the car at certain times of the day.
-You’ll want to keep a close monitor on when your baby’s routines are, their nap schedule, and when they seem to be in their best mood.
-If you notice that your baby is spending a lot of time napping during the morning hours of each day, then that might be a wise time to start traveling.
+You’ll want to keep a close monitor on when your baby’s routines, their nap schedule and when they seem to be in their best mood.
+If you notice that your baby is spending a lot of time napping during the morning hours each day, then that might be a wise time to start traveling.

 If your baby is very uptight during the morning and afternoon, then consider traveling during the evening.
 Doing a test drive during certain times of the day will give you a better idea of how your baby will react to driving around with you.